-On March 1, 2022, the Company executed an amendment to the Amended Facility, which reduced the revolving credit line from \$375 million to \$225 million and extended the maturity date of the loans under the facility from February 16, 2023 to May 30, 2023.
-Interest will be payable on the unpaid principal amount of the facility at a rate equal to the Secured Overnight Financing Rate ("SOFR", which shall be at least 1.00%), plus between 1.50% to 3.25% based upon the Company's leverage ratio.
-The Company will also pay a commitment fee to the lenders in an amount equal to 0.10% to 0.40% on the undrawn portion of the Amended Facility, based upon the Company's leverage ratio.
-The amendment provided for the payment of a consent fee of 10 basis points of the commitment for each consenting lender.
+The Company's long-term debt consists of borrowings under its Fifth Amended and Restated Credit Agreement (the "Agreement").
+On March 1, 2022, the Company executed an amendment to the Agreement, which reduced the revolving credit line from \$375 million to \$225 million and extended the maturity date of the loans under the facility from February 16, 2023 to May 30, 2023.
+The definition of Adjusted EBITDA was modified to exclude income from earnout payments and asset sales.
+On August 9, 2022, the Company executed a further amendment to the Agreement (the "Amended Facility"), which reduced the revolving credit line from \$225 million to \$190 million until September 12, 2022 with further reductions to \$180 million effective September 12, 2022 and \$170 million effective October 11, 2022.
+The Amended Facility extended the maturity date of the loans under the facility from May 30, 2023 to August 31, 2023.
+Interest is payable on the unpaid principal amount of the facility at a rate equal to the Secured Overnight Financing Rate ("SOFR", which shall be at least 1.00%), plus between 1.50% to 4.75% based upon the Company's leverage ratio.
+The Company also pays a commitment fee to the lenders in an amount equal to 0.10% to 0.40% on the undrawn portion of the Amended Facility, based upon the Company's leverage ratio.
+Both amendments provided for the payment of a consent fee of 10 basis points of the commitment for each consenting lender.